 Your USA Volleyball Membership card as proof of registration and a filled-in Medical Release form ( instructions on how to print below).
 Make copies for all tryouts--each tryout will need to keep a copy.

 We understand if you are new to Junior Volleyball that you might not be completely sure that this is what your child wants to do.
 No worries.
 If you decide that Club Volleyball is not for your child, the Delta Region and USA Volleyball will issue a refund of your USA Volleyball membership cost and cancel the membership if he/she decides not to play this season by the deadline date of November 30, 2019 by 5:00 PM Central Time.

-Please note: Receiving a refund will cancel the players USA Volleyball Membership including insurance, and will release USA Volleyball and the Delta Region from any claims or liability from the tryout process.
+Please note: Receiving a refund will cancel the players USA Volleyball Registration including insurance, and will release USA Volleyball and the Delta Region from any claims or liability from the tryout process.

-To request a refund of the registration cost just CLICK HERE.
+To request a refund of the registration cost just CLICK HERE for the form.

 Finding the right club for your son or daughter can be a daunting task.
 If you are new to club volleyball you will want to find out as much information as you can about the clubs in your area before you make your selection.

 First of all, it is a serious commitment of time and money.
 It is my hope that this guide will help the volleyball family make an informed decision.

 At a minimal level, club volleyball provides the opportunity to learn and improve volleyball skills through hours of additional practice and competition.
 Club volleyball gives players the opportunity to enhance athletic, social and leadership skills, making new friends from other schools and areas.
 In addition, since players regularly officiate matches when they are not playing, leadership skills and knowledge and understanding of the game is enhanced.

 Many players have gone on to be successful college players (at all levels); some are on partial to full athletic scholarships.
 Others have gone on to coach at the high school or college level or returned to coach at the club level.